Visit the links below for details about grant opportunities for municipal agencies and nonprofit organizations.

-- ASPCA Grants program ASPCA grants provide support to a variety of U.S.-based nonprofit animal welfare organizations through cash grants, sponsorships and training.
+- ASPCA Grants program provides support to a variety of U.S.-based nonprofit animal welfare organizations through cash grants, sponsorships, and training.

-- Bernice Barbour Foundation The Bernice Barbour Foundation provides funding to organizations that protect, preserve and nurture companion animals, large animals, native wildlife and marine species in the United States.
-Priority is given to programs that focus on hands-on care, animal health and welfare or veterinary medical research.
+- Bernice Barbour Foundation provides funding to 501 (c)(3) organizations that protect, preserve, and nurture companion animals, large animals, native wildlife, and marine species in the United States.
+Priority is given to programs that focus on hands-on care, animal health and welfare, or veterinary medical research.

 - Foundation for the Protection of Animals

-- Maddie's Fund grants are designed to help build and sustain a no-kill nation so shelter dogs and cats can be guaranteed a loving home.
+- Maddie's Fund offers a variety of grants and opportunities designed to help build and sustain a no-kill nation so shelter dogs and cats can be guaranteed a loving home.

-- The Mason Foundation for Animal Shelter Design awards matching grants to animal shelters in the United States to help fund needs assessments and schematic architectural drawings for new buildings or remodeling projects.
+- The Mason Foundation for Animal Shelter Design awards matching grants to municipal and 501(c)(3) organizations in the United States to help fund needs assessments and schematic architectural drawings for new buildings or remodeling projects.

 - Merrimack River Feline Rescue Society is recruiting new groups for its mentoring program for free-roaming cats.
 This program works with non-profits and municipalities that have never received a targeted or free-roaming grant from PetSmart Charities before and are interested in getting spay/neuter money through the free-roaming cat program.

 - Oxbow Animal Rescue Grant supports operating and programs for rescue organizations caring for specific species of reptiles, small animals, and wildlife, and cats.